Philosophy of motion: Plato and Aristotle

 According to Plato (circa 425 BC), motion is a phenomenon that can never be completely comprehended or described.
 It originates in infinite and continuous "spiritual" self-motion which is synonymous to life and to the soul.
 This perpetual motion causes "communicated" motion, which is the perceived motion of bodies.

 Aristotle (384 BC) claimed that all motion is caused, and can be sensed, but originally was potentially present in the now moving body.
 Once there is motion, that motion will continue infinitely unless it is stopped.

 Aristotle's doctrine was generally adopted by medieval science and lead to Isaac Newton's formulation of the Newton's laws of motion in 1666.

 Buddhist

 The philosophy of motion is treated by the Buddhist philosopher Nagarjuna in his treatise the Mūlamadhyamakakārikā or Fundamental verses of the Middle Way, in the 2nd and 3rd century CE.

 Further east, in China, the Sanlun school of Mahayana Buddhism developed a sophisticated philosophy of motion under the philosopher Sengzhao.
 His treatise called The Immutability of Things, deals with motion explicitly.

 Aztec

 Aztec metaphysics gave priority to motion over substance in its cosmological ontology.
 In other words, process was seen to be fundamental and objects or substances as ephemeral.
 Change therefore was naturally conceived of as motion, and this motion was divided into three forms, out of which all change occurs.
 These were named olin (bouncing, oscillating) malinalli (spinning, twisting, spiralling) and, the most important, nepantla (weaving, intersecting, joining, balancing).

 Medieval

+The Five Ways logical arguments by Thomas Aquinas and the proposed Unmoved Mover is an example of the philosophy of motion from the Medieval era.